Glaucoma Treatment Options Available In Fresno, CA

 Glaucoma is often referred to as the "sneak thief of sight" because of its ability to cause vision loss without symptoms.
 Glaucoma is a disease that can cause irreparable vision loss.
 It is estimated that over two million Americans have glaucoma and an estimated half of them do not know it.

 Vision loss from glaucoma occurs when the intraocular pressure becomes elevated and begins to damage the optic nerve.
 Once the optic nerve is damaged it is not possible to recover lost vision.
-There are two main forms or glaucoma: open angle and closed angle.
+There are two main forms of glaucoma: open-angle and closed-angle.

 Open-angle glaucoma is the most common form of glaucoma.
 Although it cannot be cured, if caught early, open-angle glaucoma can be controlled so that the patient experiences little vision loss.